myriadrf/LimeSuite/docs/index.rst

 Introduction
 ============

-This is the documentation for the LimeSuite2 GUI.
+This is the documentation for the LimeSuiteGUI2.